 - Apply Russian Dressing on each slice of bread.

-- Pile the cut corned beef on on side of the bread.
+- Pile the cut corned bison on on side of the bread.

 - Add sauerkraut on top of corned beef.